-A space force is a military branch specializing in space warfare.
-The Russian Space Forces, established in 1992, was the first, though it later merged with other forces.
-As of 2025, only the United States Space Force and China's People's Liberation Army Aerospace Force operate as independent space forces.
-These organizations focus on military operations in outer space.
+A space force is a military branch focused on space operations and warfare.
+Russia established the first space force in 1992, which later became part of the Russian Aerospace Forces in 2015.
+Currently, the United States Space Force and China's People's Liberation Army Aerospace Force are the only independent space forces as of 2025.
+These forces handle military activities and strategies related to outer space.

-In 1945, the U.S. Air Force started developing its space program while it was the Army Air Forces, viewing space operations as an extension of their strategic airpower mission.
+In 1945, the U.S. Air Force started developing its space program while it was still the Army Air Forces, viewing space operations as an extension of its strategic airpower mission.

 In 1954, General Bernard Schriever established the Western Development Division within Air Research and Development Command, becoming the U.S. military's first space organization.